 Some budgeting aficionados suggest starting with your gross income and including taxes in your budget.
 However, I think that’s a moot point that adds an extra step to a budget that’s not necessary.

 I always start my budget with my net income for the month.
-When figuring your net income, be sure to include all sources of income: main job, second job or side hustle income, child support, etc.
+When figuring your net income, be sure to include all sources of income: main job, a second job or side hustle income, child support, etc.

 Do The Math